Heaton Park Tramway: History

 Heaton Park was originally the private landscape park surrounding Heaton Hall, but was sold to Manchester City Council in 1902 for use as a municipal park.
 Shortly after the park was bought by the council, a branch of Manchester Corporation Tramways was built 280 yards into the park from the existing tramway on Middleton Road.
 A large waiting shelter was constructed at the end of this branch, and the first tram arrived on 31 May 1903.
 By 1934 buses were taking over from trams and the stub tramway into the park was disconnected from the main system and covered in tarmac for use by buses.

 The Manchester Transport Museum Society (MTMS) was founded as a registered charity in the early 1960s, with the aim of the preservation of documents and artifacts relating to public transport in the Manchester region.
 An early project of the society was the restoration of Manchester Corporation Tramways 765, with aspirations to operate the car in Manchester, and identified Heaton Park as a possible site.

 In the 1970s the society approached the city council with this idea.
 The initial plan, to construct a tramway from Grand Lodge to Heaton Hall, was considered too expensive, as it would require remedial works to carry it across the railway tunnel.
 A new scheme was proposed to open up the old Manchester Corporation Tramways spur from Middleton Road to the old tram shelter.
 The original track was buried under a layer of tarmac which was cleared and the tram shelter restored and modified to form a depot and museum.
 Work was completed in 1979 and the Heaton Park Tramway was officially opened on 28 March 1980.

 Since 1980, the museum tramway has been extended further into the park on three occasions, using track salvaged from elsewhere, and is now 0.52 miles long.
 The most recent extension was in 2011 and reaches the boathouse and lake.
 A new tram depot has been constructed at this terminus.
 Additionally, major restoration of the original depot and museum complex was completed in 2007.

 Tramcars

 Permanent collection

 The following trams form the permanent collection of the Heaton Park Tramway:

+Former Fleet

 Other visitors

 Trams that have visited the line include: